On this page 6

 - Separate trade permits are required for electrical, plumbing, and mechanical work.
 Applicable Maryland state trade licenses required.
 MDIA verifies licensing at the inspection stage.
 Maryland MHIC licensing for residential home improvement contractors.
 Board of Port Wardens approval is required for certain waterfront work.

-Fees change.
-Verify current amounts at the official fee schedule (effective FY2026 (current through June 30, 2026)).
+Fees change periodically.
+Confirm at the official fee schedule ↗ (effective FY2026 (current through June 30, 2026)) before budgeting.

 - MDIA - 410-822-8300 (phone)